Robert Payne (author)

 Pierre Stephen Robert Payne (4 December 1911 – 18 February 1983) was an English-born author, known principally for works of biography and history, although he also wrote novels, poetry, magazine articles and many other works.
 After working in Singapore and China, he moved to the United States in 1946 and became a professor of English literature.
 From 1954 onwards he lived as a writer in New York.

 A prolific author, Payne is best known for his biographies of prominent historical figures, such as Leonardo da Vinci, Hitler, Stalin, Karl Marx, Lenin, Mao Zedong and Mahatma Gandhi, several of which were selected for Book of the Month Club.
 These works are praised for their readability and literary power, although not always for their historical rigour.

 Biography

 Early life

 Payne was born on 4 December 1911, at Saltash, Cornwall.
 He was the son of Stephen Payne, an English naval architect, and Mireille Louise Antonia (Dorey) Payne, originally from France.
-He was educated at St. Paul's School in London, the Diocesan College at Rondebosch and the University of Cape Town in South Africa, the universities of Liverpool and Munich, and the Sorbonne.
+He was educated at St. Paul's School in London, the Diocesan College at Rondebosch and the University of Cape Town in South Africa, the University of Liverpool and the Ludwig-Maximilians-Universität München, and the University of Paris.